 Juan standing with Hugo, Adult Games Conference organizer and Juan’s booth with his prize to Casual Connect

 At the event, Juan met a person that became his friend there, and this new friend seemed more excited about him winning than he felt.
 He relates that was because it all felt like a dream, “I was all like: really?
 Holy cow, I didn’t think I’d win.”
 When asked how he feels about coming to Casual Connect and competing at Indie Prize as a creator of a world-famous 3D porn game, he said “It does still feel kinda unreal, but it makes me really excited.
 I’ve seen a ton of videos of Indie Prize and oh, boy - I wanna go!
 I feel really pumped!
-I was also incredibly excited to find out that a popular TikTok influencer aishaali performed a cosplay on her live NSFW live stream based on my game!
+I was also incredibly excited to find out that a popular TikTok influencer aishaali performed a cosplay on her live NSFW TikTok stream based on my game!

 My name is Juan and a few years ago I set myself the goal of releasing a simple xxx game I could complete on my own.